China, HK stocks surge as Shanghai declares victory over COVID | Business

 China, HK stocks surge as Shanghai declares victory over COVID

-China stocks rose on Monday, with tourism and consumer sectors leading the gains, as Shanghai's top party boss declared victory over COVID-19 after the city reported zero new local cases for the first time in two months.
-Hong Kong equities surged the most in nearly six weeks, with tech giants climbing to their highest level since March 1.
+China stocks rose for a third consecutive session on Monday, with tourism and consumer sectors leading gains, as Shanghai's top party boss declared victory over COVID-19 after the city reported zero new local cases for the first time in two months.
+Hong Kong equities surged the most in three weeks, with tech giants climbing to their highest level since March 1, ahead of Chinese President Xi Jinping's visit.

 - Country: